akeylesslabs/akeyless-csharp-netcore/docs/V2Api.md

 <a id="rotatedsecretdeletesync"></a>
 # **RotatedSecretDeleteSync**
-> Object RotatedSecretDeleteSync (RotatedSecretDeleteSync rotatedSecretDeleteSync)
+> RotatedSecretDeleteSyncOutput RotatedSecretDeleteSync (RotatedSecretDeleteSync rotatedSecretDeleteSync)